-This volume advances discussions between critics and defenders of the force-content distinction and opens new ways of thinking about force and speech acts in relation to the unity problem.
+This volume advances discussion between critics and defenders of the force-content distinction and opens up new ways of thinking about force and speech acts in relation to the unity problem.

 The force-content dichotomy has shaped the philosophy of language and mind since the time of Frege and Russell.
-Isn’t it obvious that, for example, the clauses of a conditional are not asserted and must therefore be something forceless only asserted through a proposition?
-Recently some philosophers have begun questioning this line of argument.
-How can a proposition be a unified truth-value bearer rather than just a mere list of words?
-They argue that the forceful act of a subject takes a position about how things are.
-The essays in this book address a variety of positions related to this lively debate.
+Isn’t it obvious that, for example, the clauses of a conditional are not asserted and must therefore be propositions and propositions the forceless contents of forceful acts?
+But, others have recently asked in response, how can a proposition be a truth value bearer if it is not unified through the forceful act of a subject that takes a position regarding how things are?
+Can we not instead think of propositions as being inherently forceful, but of force as being cancelled in certain contexts?
+And what do assertoric, but also directive and interrogative force indicators mean?

 Table of Contents